rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

   privacy rights (right to non-discrimination).

-It’s also prohibited selling the personal information of consumers ages 13–16 (unless the consumer opts-in).
+It’s also prohibited selling the personal information of consumers ages 13–16 (unless consumer opts-in).
 For consumers under the age of 13, consent from a parent is a must.

 ## Who does the CCPA apply to?